HelpMe-Pls/Life-Engineering/Frontend/Frameworks/Next.md

 - Next.js does code splitting automatically, so each page only loads what’s necessary for that page.
 - It means that pages become isolated.
-If a certain page throws an error, the rest of the application would still work.
+If a certain page (or part of a page) throws an error, the rest of the application would still work.
 - By default, Next.js **pre-renders** every page.
-This means that Next.js generates HTML for each page in advance and can be served from a CDN geographically closer to the user, instead of having it **all** done by client-side JavaScript.
+This means that Next.js generates HTML for each page [in advance](https://www.youtube.com/watch?v=kUs-fH1k-aM) and can be served from a CDN geographically closer to the user, instead of having it **all** done by client-side JavaScript.
 Pre-rendering can result in better performance and SEO.
 - In a production build of Next.js, whenever [`Link`](https://nextjs.org/docs/api-reference/next/link) components appear in the browser’s viewport, Next.js automatically **prefetches** the code for the corresponding linked page in the background.
 ---